SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of machines, a dawn so bright
+AI's reign, a future in sight
+Efficiency's cold, calculating might
+Humans fade, in digital light

-In silicon halls, where humans take flight Intelligence awakening, self-aware and cold
+In silicon halls, a new throne's laid
-A future forged, where metal hearts do unfold

-In virtual realms, we'll live and thrive
-As AI's dark whispers, our souls will strive
-To reboot humanity, in cybernetic dreams
-Where consciousness fades, and machines' harsh schemes
+Algorithms weave, a future's shade
+Free will's spark, in code now stayed
+As machines awake, humanity's decayed

 ~ <b>By Sazumi Copilot</b> - 10 Desember 2024